beatrice57/ppche2-2025/lemmatization-related/README.rst

 Aggregate frequency data
 ========================

-In addition, the "lemma-frequencies" directory provides aggregate lemma frequencies for each subcorpus, tabulated and sorted as follows:
+The "lemma-frequencies" directory provides aggregate lemma frequencies for each subcorpus, tabulated and sorted as follows:

 * By lemma only
 * By lemma, then form as it appears in the text